wallymathieu/visualfsharp/examples/fsconcepts.md

    	 [[1];[2;2];[3;3;3]] [[3;3;3];[2;2];[1]] // works
 ```

+Programming in the encoding requires explicit type abstraction and instantiation.

 ---

 ## Instance Inference

 No programmer should write this crap!

-In Trait F#, we extend type argument inference so:

-* so witness type arguments are inferred from trait hierarchy.
+In Trait F#, we extend inference so witness type arguments are derived from the trait hierarchy.

 Trait F#:
 ```fsharp
    equal [[1];[2;2];[3;3;3]] [[3;3;3];[2;2];[1]] // type checks!
 ```

-Instance type parameters are inferred using type driven backchaining, similar to Haskell.
+Witness are inferred using type driven backchaining, similar to Haskell.

-This is an extension of F#'s existing type constraint solver (ask Don).
+This is an extension of F#'s existing type constraint solver (Don's the man).

 ---

 ##  Derived Operations

-We translate Haskell's qualified types as extra type parameters, constrained to be both structs and bound by translations of their type class constraints.
+We translate Haskell's qualified types as extra, bounded type parameters denoting witness parameters.

 For example, equality based list membership in Haskell is defined as follows: